-- Non-electrified sections - Lower axle load than 22,5 t - Clearance gauge smaller than GC - Maximum speed lower than 100 km/h line speed - No possibility of operation of 740 m long trains - sections with inadequate capacity for freight trains
+- Non-electrified sections - Lower axle load than 22,5 t - Clearance gauge smaller than GC - Maximum speed lower than 100 km/h line speed - No possibility of operation of 740 m long trains - sections with inadequate capacity for freight trains (Sections declared congested in accordance with Art 47 of Directive 2012/34/EU)

-The continuous cooperation with the Orient/East-Med CNC platform supports to increase, adapt and regularly monitor investments for the removal of infrastructure related bottlenecks along the corridor.
+The continuous cooperation with the Orient/East-Med Core Network Corridor (OEM CNC) platform supports to increase, adapt and regularly monitor investments for the removal of infrastructure related bottlenecks along the corridor.
 Recommendations in this regard are listed in chapter 3.11.